CLI Reference

 --canary-time <TIME>defaults to00:01:00.--metrics-interval <SECONDS>defaults to5and is forced on in the canary plan.--pending-timeout <DURATION>defaults to30m.--min-cpus <N>,--min-mem <MEM>, and--min-gpus <N>set canary floors.--dry-runrenders the canary script without callingsbatch.--skip-prepare,--force-rebuild,--keep-failed-prep,--no-preflight, and--script-outmatch the normal preparation flags.

-The command rejects x-slurm.array in v1 and never rewrites your compose file automatically.
-See Right-Sizing With Canary Runs.
+The command rejects x-slurm.array and never rewrites your compose file automatically.
+See Right-Size With Canary Runs.

 sweep Hyperparameter Sweeps